What would you do if you found a bag of money?

 Assign to Google Classroom

-A Utah man got a surprise when he stopped to pull a large orange bag off the highway.
-He feared that it would become a traffic hazard.
+A Utah man got a surprise when he stopped to pull a large orange bag off the highway, fearing that it would become a traffic hazard.

-The Deseret News newspaper reports the 75-pound bag tumbled out of a truck.
-It was driving in front of Dan Kennedy on Interstate 80.
-When he looked inside the bag, he found stacks of cash.
+The Deseret News reports the 75-pound bag tumbled out of a truck driving in front of Dan Kennedy on Interstate 80 and when he looked inside, he found stacks of cash.

-The sack was approximately 4 feet tall and 2 feet wide.
-It was filled with smaller bags packed with currency.
-They included $50 and $100 bills.
-Kennedy estimated each of the small bags contained $22,000.
+Approximately 4 feet tall and 2 feet wide, the sack was filled with smaller bags packed with currency including $50 and $100 bills and Kennedy estimated each of the small bags contained $22,000.

 It was unclear how much money the entire bag contained.

-Kennedy tried but failed to chase down the Brink's armored truck that had lost the bag.
-He drove the money to his parking lot at work.
-Then he called the police.
+Kennedy tried but failed to chase down the Brink's armored truck that had lost the bag, so he then drove the money to his work parking lot and called the police.